 Preparing the work area

-- Restrict access minimise the number of people present. - Close doors.
-Use tape and notices to warn others. - A two-stage airlock is not required. - Ensure adequate lighting.
+- Have a competent electrician to isolate the appliance from the electricity supply. - Can you do the job outdoors? - Restrict access minimise the number of people present. - Close doors.
+Use tape and notices to warn others. - Ensure adequate lighting.

 Equipment